Was your house cold this morning? If so, learn how to fix it here.

 The summary is call me for a free energy audit.
 There are no strings attached.
 I come and test your home for air leakage and give you a list of things you can fix yourself and some names of people who you can call to help you fix them.
 I don’t get paid to do this service – I just want you to have the most energy-efficient and comfortable home as possible.
 If all architects and builders would design homes with building science in mind, this would not be a needed service, but they don’t.
 My payment for this service is showing you the value of building science knowledge and you telling your friends that need something designed about it.
 Consider it a marketing expense.
 I save you money and build my brand.
 Call to schedule your audit if you want to be more comfortable this winter.
 Read the blog posts below for more ideas on how to fix your home.

-Over the years I have been in a LOT of attics and most of them do not have the right kind of insulation and certainly not enough insulation.
-Even worse, there is often duct work running in the space on the wrong side of the insulation, the cold side, with very little insulation around the ducts.
+Over the years I have been in a LOT of attics and most of them do not have the right kind of insulation and certainly not enough of it.
+Even worse, there is often duct work running in the space on the wrong side of the attic insulation, the cold side, with very little insulation around the ducts.
 Code says you need R-38 insulation in the attic as a minimum.
 I would say that is about half what you should have for your attic in our climate if you are using fiberglass insulation or cellulose.
 Think of it as adding a second blanket to your entire house.

 In areas where duct work penetrates the conditioned space at the supply points, there is no insulation.
 Having the duct work inside the thermal envelope would fix this problem.
 So if you have the chance, insulation on the underside of the roof sheathing, open cell spray foam, is certainly a better solution than fiberglass or cellulose on the floor of the attic (when duct work is in the space).
-Spray foam is air tight and when installed in the appropriate will both make your home comfortable and energy-efficient.
+Spray foam is air tight and when installed in the appropriate places will make your homeboth comfortable and energy-efficient.

 Other holes that exist in the insulation envelope can be can lights and eave ventilation that does not have baffles.
 These holes and air leaks from improper sealing of the thermal envelope all combine to diminish the effectiveness of your installed insulation.
-Finding ways to stop air leakage and installing the proper amount of insulation will help on these cold days.
+Finding ways to stop air leakage and installing the proper amount of attic insulation will help on these cold days.

 If you have fiberglass insulation, add more to achieve R-72.
 If you have cellulose, add more to achieve R-72.
-However, if you want to get it right insulate with an air tight solution, open cell spray foam is the easiest, to create a home that will be comfortable and energy-efficient for many years.
+However, if you want to get it right insulate with an air tight solution, open cell spray foam is the easiest method to create a home that will be comfortable and energy-efficient for many years.

 Your attic can tell you if your home is energy efficient.
 As we start to transition into the cold weather, take a moment and look at what is going on in your attic space.
 If you have fiberglass insulation – I can almost guarantee that your home is leaking conditioned air into the attic.
 This costs you money on your monthly electric bills and comfort in your daily life.